Domains18/concorde/README.md

 **Secure P2P file sharing with automatic device discovery**

-A local network file sharing system that combines the ease of AirDrop with the security of SSH.
+A local network file sharing system that combines the ease of AirDrop with the security of SSH

-## Features

-✅ **Zero Configuration** - No IPs to remember, devices auto-discover
-✅ **Secure by Default** - Ed25519 public key authentication
-✅ **Trust On First Use** - SSH-style pairing (approve once, trust forever)
-✅ **Cross-Platform** - Works on macOS, Linux, and Android (Termux)
-✅ **Offline** - No internet or external servers required

 ## Architecture